William Schlumberger: Biography

-The subsistence of Schlumberger, dependent solely upon his earnings as a Chess-teacher, was undoubtedly precarious.
-For this reason, he accepted the offer of Maelzel, the owner of The Turk, to operate the Chess-Automaton during its tour in America for fifty dollars a month plus travel expenses.

-During the tour, however, there were some incidents that almost revealed the secret of the Automaton.

-In Baltimore, two boys, secreted on a roof, saw the figure of Schlumberger come out of the machine.
-An article, "The Chess-Player Discovered," appeared in the Baltimore Gazette on Friday, June 1, 1827, exposing the matter.
+Schlumberger was dependent solely upon his earnings as a chess-teacher, a precarious situation.
+So he accepted the offer of Maelzel, the owner of the Turk, to operate it during its tour in America for fifty dollars a month plus travel expenses.
+During the tour, however, there were some incidents that almost revealed the secret of the Turk.
+In Baltimore, two boys watching a performance from a roof, saw Schlumberger come out of the machine.
+An article based on their account, "The Chess-Player Discovered," appeared in the Baltimore Gazette on Friday, June 1, 1827, exposing the matter.

 Later, in Richmond, the Turk was observed by Edgar Allan Poe, who later wrote his essay "Maelzel's Chess Player" published in April 1836.
 He observed:

 There is a man, Schlumberger, who attends him wherever he goes, but who has no ostensible occupation other than that of assisting in the packing and unpacking of the automaton.
 This man is about the medium size, and has a remarkable stoop in the shoulders.
 Whether he professes to play chess or not, we are not informed.
 It is quite certain, however, that he is never to be seen during the exhibition of the Chess Player, although frequently visible just before and just after the exhibition.
 Moreover, some years ago Maelzel visited Richmond with his automata, and exhibited them, we believe, in the house now occupied by M. Bossieux as a Dancing Academy.
 Schlumberger was suddenly taken ill, and during his illness there was no exhibition of the Chess Player.
 These facts are well known to many of our citizens.
 The reason assigned for the suspension of the Chess-Player's performances, was not the illness of Schlumberger.
 The inferences from all this we leave, without farther comment, to the reader.

 On November 9, 1837, Schlumberger and Maelzel sailed to Havana, Cuba.
-There, Schlumberger contracted Yellow Fever and died in April 1838.
+There, Schlumberger contracted yellow fever and died in February 1838.

 Chess games

-The previously quoted book of the first American chess congress describes Schlumberger as a rapid Chess-player, but not particularly strong in the endgame.
+Allen's account describes Schlumberger as a rapid chess-player, but not particularly strong in the endgame.
 It also adds some details about his opening repertoire:

-When the Automaton adhered to its claim of the first move, the game was made a gambit; when the adversary had the move, Schlumberger invariably resorted to Mouret's favorite defence of King's Pawn one—a Boeotian defence, thoroughly understood at the Cafe de la Regence—so often played afterwards by La Bourdonnais, so thoroughly detested by McDonnell In playing end-games, Schlumberger did not come off quite so well: he was sometimes beaten, although very seldom.
+When the Automaton adhered to its claim of the first move, the game was made a gambit; when the adversary had the move, Schlumberger invariably resorted to Mouret's favorite defence of King's Pawn one—a Boeotian defence, thoroughly understood at the Café de la Régence—so often played afterwards by La Bourdonnais, so thoroughly detested by McDonnell In playing end-games, Schlumberger did not come off quite so well: he was sometimes beaten, although very seldom.